 Subject to the approval of the advisor, program director, and Dean of Graduate College a graduate student may be allowed to apply six (6) or nine (9) semester hours toward a second master's degree.
 If the second master's degree requires 30 hours, a maximum of six (6) hours may be applied to the second degree.
 If the second master's degree requires 36 hours or more, a maximum of nine (9) hours may be applied to the second master's degree.

-Candidates for a master's degree may choose to complete requirements under the regulations published in the Tech graduate catalog for the year of initial enrollment in the graduate program at Arkansas Tech University or a subsequent year, provided they were enrolled in the graduate program at the University during the year the catalog was in effect.
+Candidates for a master's degree may choose to complete requirements under the regulations published in the ATU graduate catalog for the year of initial enrollment in the graduate program at ATU or a subsequent year, provided they were enrolled in the graduate program at the University during the year the catalog was in effect.
 The catalog chosen must not be over six (6) years old when requirements for the degree are completed.

 Upon entering the graduate program, the student should develop a planned program of studies (including determined prerequisites) under the supervision of their designated faculty advisor.
 Subsequent modifications must be approved by the advisor and program director.

 The minimum credit hour load for classification as a full-time graduate student in any term is 9 graduate credit hours.
 Classification as a three-quarter time is 7-8 graduate hours; half time is 5-6 graduate hours; and less than half time is 1-4 graduate hours.